 However, this comprehensive metabotyping approach is difficult to implement in the general population, as most of these metabolic parameters are not routinely measured in primary care.
 Thus, a reduced set of standard clinical parameters allowing the identification of distinct metabolic subgroups may be useful in practice, e.g. for effective targeted strategies for disease prevention at the metabotype subgroup level.[1, 7, 16-19] In previous work in an Irish cross-sectional study in adults (n=875), named Irish National Adult Nutrition Survey (NANS), O’Donovan et al.[20] identified three metabolically distinct subgroups of individuals using k-means cluster analysis based on the four clinical standard serum parameters triacylglycerol (TAG), total cholesterol (TC), HDL cholesterol and glucose.
 This indicates that a small number of parameters seems to be sufficient to identify significant metabotypes.

-The objective of the present study was to examine the usability of this metabotype classification in the large German population-based Cooperative Health Research in the Region of Augsburg (KORA) cohort study by identifying significant differences in metabolic characteristics across metabotypes.
+The objective of the present study was to examine (i) the reproducibility of this metabotyping concept, (ii) the occurrence of incident diseases across metabotypes and (iii) the identification of significant differences in specific dietary habits between metabotype groups.
+Therefore, we assigned participants of the German population-based KORA (Cooperative Health Research in the Region of Augsburg) cohort study to these three metabotype clusters, and characterized these metabotype clusters in detail

-Therefore, we (i) assigned participants of the KORA cohort study to these three metabotype clusters, and (ii) characterized these metabotype clusters in detail and (iii) compared them with one another by demographic and metabolic characteristics, cardiometabolic disease prevalence and incidence as well as by usual dietary intake of various food items and nutrients.

 Materials and methods